Drains Cleared

 Powerflush in Spennymoor

-Powerflush in Spennymoor removes hard-water limescale and ferrous sludge from boilers and radiators using pressurised water circulation and chemical inhibitors.
+Powerflush in Spennymoor removes limescale and ferrous sludge from boilers and radiators using pressurised water circulation and chemical inhibitors.
 Essential every 5–7 years in hard-water areas, it restores heating efficiency in Spennymoor's Victorian and Edwardian homes by clearing 15+ years of accumulated scale.

 Drainage in Spennymoor — what local engineers know